|

 with separate fashions that fit other 8" tall walking

-legs, molded painted shoes, sleep eyes, painted lower
+straight legs, molded painted shoes, sleep eyes, painted lower lashes, mohair

-lashes, mohair glued on wig.
-These are basically an unmarked Dress Me
+glued on wig.
+These are basically a Dress Me

 the bell is the company name, A & H and A Marcie doll on it.